 Please read the entire list of instructions below carefully.
 Incomplete applications or applications with missing information and attachments may not be considered.

 Eligibility requirements for candidates:

 - Be at least 18 years of age

-- Live in Morgan, Hendricks, or Johnson County
+- Live or work in Morgan, Hendricks, or Johnson County

 - Meet the 5 characteristics of a Servant Leader: